artomweb/internshipPoster/main.typ

 = Rolling

 @Rolling shows four frames from a video of the robot rolling.
 The left side is pulled in which causes the center of mass to shift towards the right, causing it to roll by $90degree$.
+For the paper, an IMU was attached to the gearbox to plot motor rotation against the rotation angle of the robot.

 #figure(
   image("images/withOrigami4FrameAnnotatedWithBG (Large).png"),